mykcryptodev/log-a-dog/CRON_JOBS.md

 - Individual event processing errors are caught and logged
 - Failed events don't prevent processing of other events
 - Detailed error information is included in the response
-- Database is updated to mark events as processed even if they're skipped (to avoid reprocessing)
+- Database updates are handled automatically by webhooks when transactions are mined
+- Events are only marked as processed by webhooks after successful on-chain resolution

 ### Performance